bwu1/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-# DeFi Payment Processing Rails
+# Project Idea: DeFi Payment Processing Rails

 - User deposits crypto assets into Smart Contract on Ethereum
 - User's spending balance increases based on the value of the deposited collateral